atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 I became half frantic at this behaviaur, and called after her, but to no purpose— — cursed hac ry, myfeif, and all the world; and when my amiable friend ostered to astist me, in getting to my chair: : a threatening tone charged him with having supplanted me.
 ‘‘ How tmjust is your aceufation !’" fajd he, with his iifiral mild and gentle manner. — -- — Have I ever •received such proofs ofher tenderness as you have?
 Have I ever been (upported on her knees, like' you?
-Has stie ever thrown herself on the floor In an a^o o ny of grief, on my account.? — And yet I love her as well as you do, my lord — Recover your reason, theresore, and let rne conduct you home.”
+Has stie ever thrown herself on the floor In an a^o o ny of grief, on my account.? — And yet I love her as well as you do, my lord — Recover your reason, theresore, and let rne conduct you home."
-“I will not Stir, ” Said J, “till I have Succeeded j till I have bent this Stubborn heart to compaifion.”
+"I will not Stir, " Said J, "till I have Succeeded j till I have bent this Stubborn heart to compaifion."
 At length, however, after a number of persuasions, and partly, indeed by eompulfion, Harry got me out of the house, though I quarrelled with him till he saw me iliut up in ray chair. — He walked by the fide of it. ’
 When I got home I was fo fatigued, fo spent, that they could hardly keep life in me. — Your brother oitlered them to put rae to bed, and made life of fo many arguments to convince me, that lady Charlotte loved rae no less than I loved her, that 1 began to be pacified. — I even entreated him to return to lier, and to tell her, that I had been too much fliocked by the last cruel proof of her unforgiving disposition to expect a recovery.
 He smiled, and left rae, after having strongly recommended patience to rae.